Isaiah Thomas (basketball): Denver Nuggets (2018–2019)

-On July 16, 2018, Thomas signed a one-year deal with the Denver Nuggets.
-He made his debut for the Nuggets on February 13, 2019, scoring all eight of his points in the third quarter of Denver's 120–118 win over the Sacramento Kings.
-It was his first game since March 22, 2018, when he was with the Lakers.
+On July 16, 2018, Thomas signed a one-year deal with the Denver Nuggets for a veteran's minimum contract of $2 million.
+After his recovery from hip surgery, Thomas made his debut for the Nuggets on February 13, 2019, scoring all eight of his points in the third quarter of Denver's 120–118 victory over the Sacramento Kings.
+It was his first game since March 22, 2018.
+In the 12 games Thomas played for Denver, he averaged 8.1 points per game on 34.3% shooting.

 Washington Wizards (2019–2020)

 On July 10, 2019, Thomas signed with the Washington Wizards.
+He injured his left thumb on September 16 and underwent surgery on two days later.
 On December 22, Thomas was suspended for two games without pay for entering the stands during a game.
+In 40 games with the Wizards, he averaged 12.2 points per game on 40.8% shooting and 41.3% shooting from beyond the three-point arc.

 On February 6, 2020, Thomas was traded to the Los Angeles Clippers as a trade deadline acquisition.
-He was waived one day later.
+However, he was waived the next day.

+On May 6, 2020, during the COVID-19 pandemic, Thomas underwent right hip resurfacing surgery.
+ESPN reported that before the resurfacing surgery, "Thomas' hip was bone-on-bone, the pain [was] relentless and the constant favoring of his right side constantly compromised his balance."
+In October 2020, Thomas said: "'It's like night and day for me.
+There's no more pain.
+I've got my full range of motion.
+For three years, I was trying to play the best players in the world on one leg.
+I needed help from my kids to put my socks on in the morning.'"

 New Orleans Pelicans (2021)

 On April 3, 2021, Thomas signed a 10-day contract with the New Orleans Pelicans.
-In three games, he averaged 7.7 points.
+In three games with the Pelicans, he averaged 7.7 points per game.

 Grand Rapids Gold (2021)

 On December 13, 2021, Thomas signed with the Grand Rapids Gold of the NBA G League.
-He made his debut for the team on December 15, scoring 42 points, eight assists, and six rebounds in 42 minutes during a 127–131 loss to the Fort Wayne Mad Ants.
+He made his debut for the team on December 15, scoring 42 points, eight assists, and six rebounds in 42 minutes during a 131–127 loss to the Fort Wayne Mad Ants.

 Return to the Lakers (2021)

 On December 17, 2021, Thomas signed a 10-day contract with the Los Angeles Lakers to return to the franchise for a second time after the team was granted a hardship exception.
-In his season debut, he scored 19 points in 22 minutes in a loss against the Minnesota Timberwolves.
+In his season debut, Thomas scored 19 points in 22 minutes in a loss against the Minnesota Timberwolves.
+He played four games for the Lakers.

 Dallas Mavericks (2021–2022)

 On December 29, 2021, Thomas signed a 10-day contract with the Dallas Mavericks.
+He only played in one game for the Mavericks.

-Return to Grand Rapids (2022)
+Return to the Gold (2022)

 On February 14, 2022, Thomas was re-acquired by the Grand Rapids Gold.
+By the end of his time there, Thomas averaged 41.3 points per game across three games.